Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 - 5 min read

-This evidence-based intervention is supported by extensive scientific research and has proven effective for treating numerous musculoskeletal conditions, including:
+Dry needling is supported by scientific research and has proven effective for a wide range of musculoskeletal conditions, including:

 Shoulder impingement